rizfahma/nustrato/README.md

 Provide a URL returning `{ "videoId": "id" }` in an environment variable named `PUBLIC_NOW_PLAYING_URL`.
 The home page will fetch this endpoint to embed your currently playing YouTube Music track.
+The `YouTubeMusicPlayer` component can also accept a `videoId` prop to embed a fixed track without making any network requests.

 ## 💻 Commands